susanyang17/doc/dev-ref/Features_and_Usages.md

     text content from a system clipboard, so this copy-paste only pastes "pure text" without any styles.
   - For example, a cell in Excel has a formula `=sum(1,2)` which is `3`.
-If you copy this cell and paste it into Keikai, the cell in Keikai gets `3` as a number.
+If you copy this cell and paste it into Keikai, the cell in Keikai gets the calculated `3` as its value.
     Just like you type `3` in a Keikai cell.
-  - If you enter edit mode in Excel, select the text `=sum(1,2)` and copy it, then paste to a cell in Keikai.
-Keikai will get the formula, just like you typed a formula into the Keikai cell.
+  - If you enter edit mode in Excel and select the text `=sum(1,2)` and copy it, and then paste it to a cell in Keikai, Keikai will get the formula, just like you typed a formula into the Keikai cell.

 ### Between 2 Keikai components

-Copy-paste cells between 2 Keikai components also rely on the system clipboard, so it's similar to copy/paste between Keikai and Excel -- only pure text is copied.
+Copy-paste cell data between 2 Keikai components also rely on the system clipboard, so it's similar to copy/paste between Keikai and Excel -- only pure text is copied.

 ### limitation